2009 Hermosillo daycare center fire: Corruption

+Legal

 Negligent homicide

 Fourteen northern Sonora state finance department officials came under investigation and seven were arrested in connection with the fire for negligent homicide.
 "They are employees and officials with the Finance Department who have a direct responsibility for the warehouse where the fire started."
 Two IMSS workers were also among those arrested.
 All seven state employees would be released on bail, along with all three co-owners.
 The only person to serve any time was Delia Irene Botello Amante, an IMSS local coordinator who was the last government employee to visit to the daycare before the fire.
 She was arrested in 2011 and released on January 1, 2014 due to technical issues.

 Negligence

 The state Finance Department filed a negligence civil lawsuit against the day care owners and the Social Security Institute.
 The highest official in the Social Security Institute resigned and others were suspended.
 The IMSS sued Bours on May 22, 2019 for negligence in the investigation of the fire.